kikinovak/diataxis/README.md

-# diataxis
+# Diataxis

-A systematic approach to technical documentation authoring
+A systematic approach to technical documentation authoring.